 Teaching is of a high standard throughout the school and the dedication of all teachers is reflected in the academic and personal achievements of all pupils.
 Teams of specialist teachers have a positive impact on the quality and range of learning opportunities.
 Classroom assistants are used effectively to maximise their impact on pupils’ learning and progress.

 Outside of the teaching aspects of your life you will find that the overall employment package is excellent.
 It is vital when comparing packages to look carefully at all aspects.
-Some schools provide only shared accommodation – here everybody has their own rent-free, 2-bed (minimum), furnished, air conditioned accommodation with 67% of electricity and water charges paid for by the School.
+Some schools provide only shared accommodation – here everybody has their own rent-free, 2-bed (minimum), furnished, air conditioned accommodation.
 We provide a medical insurance scheme for the employed teacher and all dependents that live with him or her in Bahrain.

 Salary is paid tax-free and we also pay an end-of-service gratuity of one month’s salary per year of service.
 In some other countries, it is a few years before gratuity reaches this level.
 The final monthly salary is used to calculate gratuity.

 Travel back to your home will be provided annually (even in the middle of the first two-year contract) – and we give an actual allowance rather than (as is the case in many places) a restrictive ticket.
 The allowance is given for the employee and all dependents resident in Bahrain and allows total flexibility as to where to travel or, indeed, whether to travel at all!